-Proceed with at-home repair for the cooling components of your HVAC system by testing the fuses.
+This with at-home repair for the cooling components of your HVAC system tests the fuses.
 Before you go any further, check to see how your AC fuses disconnect.
 Your HVAC manual should tell you this.
 Test all removed fuses and replace them.
 If your HVAC system works for a while but the fuses blow again, call our HVAC pros.
-This is a sign of a potentially serious electrical problem that should not be an at-home repair job.
+This is a sign of a serious electrical problem that should not be an at-home repair job.

 Check the Access Panel

-Locate the access panel for your HVAC system by following the electrical conduit from your home.
+Find the HVAC access panel by following the electrical conduit from your home.
 Complete this part of at-home repair by removing the retaining screws to remove the panel.
 Look for chewing marks and other signs of rodent activity.
 If you find anything of this nature, clean out the HVAC access panel and replace the damaged wires.

 Note: If there are other issues with your HVAC system's access panel, call an HVAC pro or electrician.